 Advanced Studies Electives: UMass Medical Students

-Proposed Educational Plan (PEP): Prior to scheduling any Advanced Studies electives students should meet with their mentor to discuss their Advanced Studies schedule.
+Prior to scheduling any Advanced Studies elective students should meet with their mentor to discuss their Proposed Educational Plan (PEP) for Advanced Studies.

-All Advanced Studies (AS) Students must have an approved PEP on filed by March 31st.
-See UMMS Student Forms in right hand sidebar to download form.
+All Advanced Studies Students (AS) must have an approved PEP in Peoplesoft by March 1st.

 Internal Elective: An elective course offered by the University of Massachusetts Medical School or its affiliated hospitals.
 An array of Advanced Studies courses and their descriptions are posted on the Student Affairs Elective List website.

 - Extramural Electives Compendium (EEC): If you are not applying to any of the VSAS participating medical schools and/or teaching hospitals, please use the AAMC’s Extramural Electives Compendium (EEC) to search for additional visiting student application information.
-The online ECC can be found at: http://services.aamc.org/eec/students.
+The online ECC can be found here.

 Additional electives may be taken with or without credit provided that the status is indicated prior to the start of the elective.
 Students who desire to take an elective for credit will have preference over students desiring the elective for non-credit.